17 Sneaky Ways to Lose Weight In Your Sleep

 Discover how just a few other easy tweaks can help you lose up to 4 inches from your waist—fast—with these best-ever nutrition tips!

 Light-blocking curtains make a huge difference when it comes to falling asleep.
 Outside light makes it harder for your mind to shut down, even if you think you're immune to such instinctive signals.
 Melatonin, the hormone involved in putting your body to sleep, is compromised when light is present.

-Eat This, Not That! tip: “Darken your room so that going to bed, even early, feels natural,” says Smiley.
+"Darken your room so that going to bed, even early, feels natural," Smiley says.

 Take a hot shower

 Wanna sleep better and lose more weight?
 Have more sex.
 A new study published in the Journal of Sexual Medicine shows that for every extra hour of sleep women got, their sexual desire increased accordingly.
-And a separate study showed that the more sex you get, the better you sleep, and the more weight you lose.
+And separate research by Adelaide sleep researcher Dr. Michele Lastella showed that the more sex you get, the better you sleep, and the more weight you lose.

 Splurge on a pillow